visserle/AnkiOps/README.md

 **Anki decks ↔ Markdown files, in perfect sync**

-Editing flashcards in Anki's UI is tedious when you could be using your text editor, AI tools, and Git.
+Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, AI tools, and Git.
 Currently available Markdown → Anki tools only go one way, where edits in Anki don't sync back.

-**DeckOps** is a fully bidirectional Anki ↔ Markdown bridge.
-Each deck becomes a single Markdown file that you can edit with your favorite tools.
-Changes sync both ways, so you can work in Anki or your editor and always stay in sync.
+**DeckOps** is a bidirectional Anki ↔ Markdown bridge.
+Each deck is a Markdown file.
+Changes sync bidirectionally, allowing work in either Anki or your text editor.
 This brings AI assistance, batch editing, and version control to your flashcard workflow:

 <video src="https://github.com/user-attachments/assets/f0b12979-f41a-4da9-b7fb-8587ca48329a" controls width="100%">
   Your browser does not support the video tag.
 Please refer to showcase.mp4.